jonathonchenvert/rust-learning/ch6_enums_and_pattern_matching/README.md

 In other words, `Option<T>` has to be converted to a `T` before performing `T` operations with it.
 Generally, this helps catch one of the most common issues with null: assuming that something isn't null when it actually is.

 Eliminating the risk of incorrectly assuming a not-null value helps to be more confident in the written code.
-In order ot have a value that can possibly be null, it must be explicitly opted in by making the type of that value `Option<T>`.
+In order to have a value that can possibly be null, it must be explicitly opted in by making the type of that value `Option<T>`.
 Then, when that value is used, it's required to explicitly handle the case when the value is null.
 Everywhere that a value has a type that isn't an `Option<T>` _can_ safely be assumed that the value isn't null.
 This was a deliberate design decision for Rust to limit null's pervasiveness and increase the safety of Rust code.